iacopoerpichini/cg3d-neural-renderer/README.md

 # CG & 3D Neural Renderer

 This repo uses the PyTorch implementation of the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.
-It uses a port of the [original Chainer implementation](https://github.com/hiroharu-kato/neural_renderer) released by the authors.
+It uses a porting of the [original Chainer implementation](https://github.com/hiroharu-kato/neural_renderer) released by the authors.
-The porting to Python is realized by [daniilidis-group](https://github.com/daniilidis-group/neural_renderer).
+The Python porting is realized by [daniilidis-group](https://github.com/daniilidis-group/neural_renderer).

-The goal of this project is to combine the provided examples by daniilidis for have a generalized render pipile for 3D model based on [CelebMask-HQ dataset](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/README.md).
+The goal of this project is to combine the provided examples by daniilidis to have a generalized render pipile for 3D model based on [CelebMask-HQ dataset](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/README.md).

-There is a presentation of our work in this git: [Presentation.pdf](https://github.com/iacopoerpichini/cg3d-neural-renderer/blob/master/Presentation.pdf).
+There is a presentation of our work in this repository: [Presentation.pdf](https://github.com/iacopoerpichini/cg3d-neural-renderer/blob/master/Presentation.pdf).

-The presentation contains gif and is possible to see it with pdf viewer like Adobe Acrobat Reader.
+The presentation contains some gifs and is possible to see it with pdf viewer like Adobe Acrobat Reader.
 ## Requirements
 | Software                                                 | Version         |
 | ---------------------------------------------------------|-----------------|